synapse-ai-labs/synapse-api/README.md

 `openapi.json` schema automatically from code and validates the incoming request to the defined parameters or request body.

 ## Get Started
-1. Sign up for a Cloudflare Workers account
+1. [Sign up](https://dash.cloudflare.com/sign-up/workers-and-pages) for a paid Cloudflare Workers account.
+You will need to purchase a $5/month plan.
 2. [Sign up](https://platform.openai.com/signup) (or sign in if you already have an account) for OpenAI API access and obtain an API key
 3. Run the following:
 ```